 There is also a kids club at this hotel.
 While we didn’t utilize the services (it’s something like $6/hour per child), we did use the kiddie pool next to it.
-This wasn’t yet built when we came last year, but is now complete.
 There is a shallow pool for little ones with several slides and sprinklers all around.
 Milana had fun and made some friends while playing here.
 There’s also a swing set for those who don’t want to get wet.

 If you’re going to a place with a pool, I highly recommend buying the Melissa and Doug frisbee, which is great for the water.
 The hotel sold these and lots of people had them!
 Milana also loves to dive, so we always bring some diving toys, our favorites being these diving rockets, dive rings, and diving fish.

 Such a hard life she leads!
 The top pic is from 2016, the middle from 2017 and the bottom from 2018 .
 Same spot, same drink, same rash guard!